Part of Your World: Reception

 In 2013, Disney released a digitally remastered Diamond Edition of The Little Mermaid on Blu-ray/DVD.
 Some fans of the film noticed that an error had occurred during the remastering process that resulted in two brief segments from the "Part of Your World" sequence to play in reversed order, appearing in the opposite order of the way in which they appeared in the original film.
 Specifically, Flounder is shown sighing while Ariel is singing one line, whose lips are later shown to be out of sync with the words she is singing in the following scene for a few seconds.
 The edit upset some purist fans who demanded that Disney recall the DVDs.
 While acknowledging that a "minor oversight" did occur during the editing process that resulted in the switching of two scenes during "Part of Your World", Disney originally assured customers that "There is no impact on the quality or overall experience of the film".
 However, the studio eventually allowed owners of the defective discs to contact them to receive a free replacement with the error corrected.

+Halle Bailey version

+In the 2023 live-action adaptation of The Little Mermaid, Halle Bailey performs "Part of Your World" as Ariel.
+The song was issued as a digital single on April 26, 2023, ahead of the full soundtrack's release.

+Bailey’s rendition modulates the original key, with the new arrangement set in G major rather than the F major of Jodi Benson’s 1989 version.
+Unlike the original, Bailey incorporates belting, vocal riffs, and opt-ups into her performance, with her vocal range on the track spanning D₄ to E♭₅.

+Bailey also performed "Part of Your World" live at Disneyland during American Idol’s "Disney Night" episode on May 14, 2023.